daniel5151/vrai-tracer/README.md

 `src/hittable/mod.rs` and `src/material/mod.rs`, while the rest of the codebase uses types exported from those modules, unaware of the specific dispatch type.

-### Non-blocking Rendering
+### Live preview

-The non-blocking renderer enables previewing the final image as it renders.
+I've opted to render directly onto a live framebuffer (courtesy of the great `minifb` crate).
+This is neat, since it allows for cool things such as live tweaking of render parameters, scene animation, and visualizing the render progress by sending pixels to the buffer as they're completed.
+I'll be adding static image output at some point as well.

+#### With non-blocking rendering!

-This is surprisingly tricky to get right, thanks to Rust's borrow checker.
+This is surprisingly tricky to get right in Rust, what with the borrow checker not letting me just share a buffer between threads easily.

-Check out `src/render/nonblocking.rs`.
+Check out `src/render/nonblocking.rs` for how I pulled it off.
+_Spoiler alert: lots of channels!_

 ## Usage